f4exb/sdrangel/ReadmeDeveloper.md

     - independent Rx and Tx sample rates
     - independent Rx and Tx center frequencies
     - independent Gain, bandwidth, ...
-    - only the device handle and indication of the presence of the XB200 accesory board is common
+    - only the device handle and indication of the presence of the XB200 accessory board is common

   - HackRF: this is a half duplex device.
 Rx and Tx might appear as tightly coupled but since you can use only one or the other then in fact you can control them differently as this is done in sequence.
 In fact only the common device handle has to be taken care of